CrypterENC/BGWizard/README.md

 ## ⚠️ Disclaimer

 This tool uses AI/ML models for image processing.
-Ensure you have proper rights to process and modify uploaded images.s
+Ensure you have proper rights to process and modify uploaded images